himurry/himurry/README.md

 ### Projects, lenguages, and more

-💻 I’m currently working at Nestle Mexico as a Data Scientist in Logistics, Supply Chain </br>
+💻 I’m currently working at Unilever LATAM as a Data Scientist in Data & Analytics Team </br>
 🐍 My favorite lenguage is Python but I am familiar with languages such as R or C++

 ### Interesting fact: